purpleposeidon/blog/dylib_alloc.md

 ```

 Either way, you can then do `rustup override set $NEW_TOOLCHAIN` in your project, and you should have no further troubles with allocation.
+By the way, this also allows you to use valgrind & rust.